-What are salary deferrals (also called "elective deferrals") and how do I contribute them to the Plan?
+What are salary deferrals and how do I contribute them to the Plan?

-Salary Deferrals (also called "elective deferrals" or "deferrals")).
+Salary deferrals.
 As a Participant under the Plan, you may elect to reduce your compensation by a specific percentage or dollar amount and have that amount contributed to the Plan as a salary deferral.
 There are two types of salary deferrals: Pre-Tax 401(k) deferrals and Roth 401(k) deferrals.
 For purposes of this SPD, "salary deferrals" generally means both Pre-Tax 401(k) deferrals and Roth 401(k) deferrals.
 Regardless of the type of deferral you make, the amount you defer is counted as compensation for purposes of Social Security taxes.

-Pre-Tax 401(k) Deferrals.
+Pre-Tax 401(k) deferrals.
 If you elect to make Pre-Tax 401(k) deferrals, then your taxable income is reduced by the deferral contributions so you pay less in federal income taxes.
 Later, when the Plan distributes the deferrals and earnings, you will pay the taxes on those deferrals and the earnings.
 Therefore, with a Pre-Tax 401(k) deferral, federal income taxes on the deferral contributions and on the earnings are only postponed.
 Eventually, you will have to pay taxes on these amounts.

-Roth 401(k) Deferrals.
+Roth 401(k) deferrals.
 If you elect to make Roth 401(k) deferrals, the deferrals are subject to federal income taxes in the year of deferral.
 However, the deferrals and, in most cases, the earnings on the deferrals are not subject to federal income taxes when distributed to you.
 In order for the earnings to be tax free, you must meet certain conditions.
-See "What are my tax consequences when I receive a distribution from the Plan?".
+See "What are my tax consequences when I receive a distribution from the Plan?" below.

 Deferral procedure.
 The amount you elect to defer will be deducted from your pay in accordance with a procedure established by the Administrator.
-You may elect to defer a portion of your salary as of your Entry Date.
+The procedure will require that you enter into a salary deferral agreement after you satisfy the Plan's eligibility requirements.
+You may elect to defer a portion of your salary as of your Entry Date or on each prospective payroll period.
 Such election will become effective as soon as administratively feasible after it is received by the Administrator.
-Your election will remain in effect until you modify or terminate it.
+Your election will generally remain in effect until you modify or terminate it.

 Deferral modifications.
-You are permitted to revoke your salary deferral election any time during the Plan Year.
-You may make any other modification on the first day of any month or in accordance with any other procedure that your Employer provides.
+You are permitted to revoke your salary deferral election at any time during the Plan Year.
+You may make any other modification as of each payroll period or in accordance with any other procedure that your Employer provides.
 Any modification will become effective as soon as administratively feasible after it is received by the Administrator.

 Deferral Limit.
-As a Participant, you may elect to defer not less than 1% and not more than 90% of your compensation each year instead of receiving that amount in cash.
+As a Participant, you may elect to defer an amount from your compensation each year instead of receiving that amount in cash.
+You may defer a percentage of your compensation.
+Such election will also apply to irregular pay (e.g., bonuses).

 Your total deferrals in any taxable year may not exceed a dollar limit which is set by law.
-The limit for 2023 is \$22,500.
-After 2023, the dollar limit may increase for cost-of-living adjustments.
-See the paragraph below called "Annual dollar limit."
+The limit for 2021 is \$19,500.
+After 2021, the dollar limit may increase for cost-of-living adjustments.
+See the paragraph below on Annual dollar limit.
+The Administrator will notify you of the maximum percentage you may defer.